| Written by Mark Buzinkay

 If the main risks raised by manual mustering are the use of physical muster points that may not be available, small numbers of trained and disciplined staff to conduct roll calls and the other mentioned above, then surely class 1 systems introduce risk into a process through inherent weaknesses in their design.

 An electronic emergency mustering system (check: RFID mustering) is based on the principles of visibility and accessibility.
-The main idea is to let the system do the registration at the mustering point and the communication with the operational headquarter, avoiding the pitfalls of manual mustering.
+The main idea is to let the system do the registration at the mustering point and the communication with the operational headquarters, avoiding the pitfalls of manual mustering.
 Such an emergency evacuation system is based on personnel active tags communicating automatically with readers, transferring data to a central server.

 The typical advantages of an electronic emergency mustering system include: